eBay Dropshipping Policy UK: What's Allowed, What's Banned and the Account Risks (2026)

 Can I dropship from Amazon to eBay?

 No. Amazon is another retailer/marketplace, so ordering from Amazon and entering your eBay buyer's address is exactly the model eBay's policy prohibits.
-It's also usually a terrible trade: you pay retail price, the parcel arrives Amazon-branded, and Amazon's own terms don't welcome it either.
+It also leaves little room between the retail purchase price and your eBay fees, postage exposure and returns.

 Can I dropship from AliExpress or Temu to eBay?

 Ordering from an AliExpress or Temu listing that ships direct to your buyer is purchasing from another marketplace, which falls on the prohibited side.
-Long delivery times from overseas consumer listings would sink your metrics anyway.
+Long delivery times from overseas consumer listings can also make it harder to meet advertised delivery estimates and increase the risk of late-delivery counts.
 Working with a genuine wholesaler or manufacturer under a trade agreement is different, and allowed, even if you first found them through a marketplace directory.

 Yes.
 Dropshipping is a lawful business model in the UK. eBay's policy is a platform rule, not the law.
-Whatever model you run, as the seller of record you carry the legal obligations to your buyer (consumer rights, returns, accurate descriptions) and the tax obligations to HMRC once your sales pass the trading allowance.
+Whatever model you run, as the seller of record you carry the legal obligations to your buyer (consumer rights, returns, accurate descriptions).
+Gross annual trading income over the £1,000 trading allowance normally means registering for Self Assessment; at £1,000 or less you may not need to tell HMRC, subject to exceptions.
+Check HMRC's guidance or speak to an accountant about your own position.

 Do I need an eBay business account to dropship?

 If you're buying stock to resell, you're trading, and you should register as a business seller rather than a private one.
-Business registration also matches eBay's expectations for sellers operating commercially, and business sellers get access to enhanced seller protections that private accounts don't, provided their performance stays Above Standard.
+Business registration also matches eBay's expectations for sellers operating commercially.
+Enhanced seller protection additionally requires a business account with a registered UK address, an Above Standard or Top Rated seller level, no Very High service metric, and an item listed on ebay.co.uk.

 Will eBay ban my account instantly for dropshipping?